Detecting State Changes in Functional Neuronal Connectivity using Factorial Switching Linear Dynamical Systems: A factorial switching linear dynamical system for modeling functional connectivity from MEA recordings

-We then optimize the ELBO, following~\cite{aevb}.
-We treat $\sigma_p$, $\sigma_q$, and $A$ as parameters to be optimized using stochastic gradient descent.
-To encourage sparsity in the inferred latent structure, we add an L1 penalty $\lambda \sum_t \sum_k h_t^{(k)}$ on the learned $h_t^{(k)}$ to the ELBO.
+We then optimize the ELBO, following~\citet{aevb}.
+We treat \{$\sigma_p^{(k)}$\}, $\{\theta_k\}$, $\{A^{(k)}\}$, and the parameters of the neural networks as parameters to be optimized using stochastic gradient descent.
+This follows standard practice in AEVB, where distributions over local variables are inferred while global variables are treated as parameters; see \citet{aevb}.
+The temperature parameter $\phi$ is shared between the prior and variational distributions and is annealed according to the schedule listed in \cite{gong2025supplement}.
+To encourage sparsity in the inferred latent structure, we add an L1 penalty $\lambda \sum_t \sum_k \disc_t^{(k)}$ on the learned $\disc_t^{(k)}$ to the ELBO.
+The per-epoch computational cost of our model scales as O(TKM).